Cat Spaying & Neutering: A Veterinary Information Guide

 What is Cat Spaying & Neutering?

 Spaying and neutering are surgical procedures that remove or disable a cat's reproductive organs.
 The procedure is called "spaying" for females and "neutering" or "castration" for males.
-This guide does not advocate for or against the procedure — it aims to provide objective veterinary information for cat owners to reference when consulting with their vet.
+This isn't a guide pushing for or against the procedure — it's just objective veterinary information to help you have a better conversation with your vet.

 Cat Spaying & Neutering